TREE BASICS & HOW TO CHOOSE THE RIGHT TREE FOR YOUR YARD

 Be a beautiful specimen and add interest to your yard

 All trees can serve this purpose, but probably the most popular is the small ornamental trees that bloom in spring such as dogwoods, crabapples, redbuds and magnolias.
+However, don't forget about some of the funky evergreens out there.

 Add interest to the front foundation of your home - perhaps at the corner of your house